 We are Poplars Farm

 Hello.
-We are a working farm in beautiful, sunny Leicestershire.
-Since July 2019 we have been welcoming guests to the glorious Big Barn (self-catering holiday let made up of the old stables, loft, grain store and workers' digs.
-Check it out below, and if you want to book - do!
+We're a working farm in beautiful, sunny Leicestershire.
+We've been welcoming folk to the glorious big barn (self-catering holiday let made up of the old stables, grain store and workmen's digs) since 2019.
+It is completely unique!

-You’ll find us close to friendly market town Melton Mowbray (rural capital of food) and not too far from gorgeous Oakham, but still hidden away in the countryside.
-If you are looking for peace and quiet, surrounded by little more than green fields and fluffy sheep (and a hot tub), then look no further.
-Nap in your room, chill by the wood-burning stove or enjoy a cold beer in the courtyard.
-The dog is more than welcome too.
+We're close to friendly market town Melton Mowbray (rural capital of food) and gorgeous Oakham, but still hidden enough away from the hustle and bustle.
+If you're looking for peace and quiet, surrounded by little more than green fields and fluffy sheep then look no further.
+The dog's welcome too.

-Poplars Farm has been in our family since 1958, but hasn't been lived in since 1961!
-The farmhouse and buildings fell into disrepair and once the roof was pinched in 1993 it wasn't long before the whole place was a just a large pile of bricks and rubble.
-So when my ma and pa decided to bring it back to its former glory, I was overjoyed.
-(I had pestered them as a child to do it up so we could all move in, but to no avail.)
+Poplars Farm has been in our family for decades, but hasn't been lived in since 1961!
+The whole place fell into disrepair and once the roof was pinched in 1993 it soon became a complete wreck.
+In 2012 work began to bring it back to its former glory....and it looks fabulous!

 the big barn